 While ACG has been a truly international effort involving many thousands of committed people across the world, the bulk of the work was done in the country by Azerbaijani experts and workforce.

 The project provided jobs for thousands of people from the neighbouring communities and enabled hundreds of local Azerbaijani companies to develop their capability and become suppliers to the oil and gas industry projects.
 New professional skills have been learned, the local business infrastructure has significantly improved.

 This capability growth has enabled the projects to undertake world class offshore platform fabrication activities fully in Azerbaijan.

 Internationally, the success of ACG is the strategic importance of energy from Azerbaijan.
 ACG opened up a whole new route from the land-locked Caspian Sea to world markets.
 The Baku-Tbilisi-Ceyhan oil export pipeline is an important and integrated component of implementation of the ACG project.
 Currently the majority of ACG volumes are carried to world markets via this pipeline.
 BTC is a world-class pipeline, which spans three countries and 1,768km from Azerbaijan through Georgia to the Mediterranean where a new marine terminal has been constructed at Ceyhan, Turkey.
 BTC is a safe and reliable route to international markets and makes the region a major international energy player.
 The BTC pipeline has created substantial revenues for the transit countries and helped strengthen economic and political links between Azerbaijan, Georgia, Turkey and the West.
 BTC throughput capacity has been increased from its design capacity of one million barrels per day to its current capacity of 1.2 million barrels per day.
-To date the pipeline has carried around 3.3 billion barrels (around 440 million tonnes) of crude oil from the Caspian to the Mediterranean safely and reliably.
+To date the pipeline has carried around it carried a total of 3.6 billion barrels (about 482 million tonnes) of crude oil from the Caspian to the Mediterranean safely and reliably.